- Application Deadline:March 1

 What else you should know?

 As a student in the Visual Arts Program, you will have access to a dedicated resource room, an extensive Visual Art library and a computer lab.
-You will participate in art gallery visits and even have a course taught at the Montreal Museum of Fine Arts, where you will meet curators, restorers, art educators, artists and art therapists.
+You will participate in diverse art exhibition visits and even have a course taught at the Montreal Museum of Fine Arts, where you will meet curators, restorers, art educators, artists and art therapists.

 What do you need to get in?